Alex Bolt: 2021: Second ATP Tour quarterfinal

-2022: Fifth consecutive singles wildcard entry into Australian Open
+2022: Fifth consecutive singles Australian wildcard

-Bolt was awarded, for a fifth consecutive year, a wildcard into the 2022 Australian Open.
+Bolt was awarded, for a fifth consecutive year, a wildcard into the 2022 Australian Open singles main draw.
 He lost to Alejandro Davidovich Fokina in the first round.

 Bolt took a break from tennis, returning in October, winning the M25 Cairns on return.

-Bolt finished the year with a ranking of World No. 692.
+Bolt finished the year with a ranking of World No. 636.